-Back in the early days of HBO I watched 9 to 5 about three million times, so it was with a sense of nostalgia that I caught up with the Jane Fonda/Lily Tomlin reunion series Grace and Frankie on Netflix.
-It’s light and amusing stuff, both contemporary and old-fashioned, but most importantly, refreshing as a vehicle for older protagonists.
+Back in the early days of HBO, I watched 9 to 5 about three million times, so it was with a sense of unexpected nostalgia that I caught up with the Jane Fonda/Lily Tomlin reunion series Grace and Frankie on Netflix.
+It’s light, amusing stuff, both contemporary and old-fashioned, but most importantly, refreshing as a vehicle for older protagonists.

 Grace and Frankie is kind-hearted, colorful stuff that spins a warm, progressive message over fairly conventional sitcom shenanigans, making it feel both of its time and behind it.
-It more or less works, though, thanks to Fonda and Tomlin’s likeable (if perhaps rusty at first) chemistry and terrific support from its talented supporting cast.
+It more or less works, though, thanks to Fonda and Tomlin’s likable (if perhaps rusty, at first) chemistry and terrific support from its talented supporting cast.
 Waterston is particularly delightful as Frankie’s guilt-ridden ex, but the rest of the cast contributes nicely to the zippy cross-generational banter—my favorites being Ethan Embry as Frankie’s ne’er-do-well son Coyote, and the always hilarious June Diane Raphael as Grace’s spirited daughter Bianca.
-This isn’t earth-shatteringly brilliant television by any means, but it’s quietly diverting, open-minded, and likeable.
+This isn’t earth-shatteringly brilliant television by any means, but it’s quietly diverting, open-minded, and likable.